alexandrul/supervisor-wip/README.rst

 Supervisor will not run at all under any version of Windows.

-Supervisor is intended to work on Python 3 version 3.4 or later and on Python 2 version 2.7.
+Supervisor is intended to work on Python 3 version 3.8 or later.

 Documentation
 -------------